pivotal/docs-tap/tas-migration/buildpacks/php.hbs.md

 ##### Tanzu Application Platform

-TAP buildpacks respect any Composer-native environment variables set at build-time.
+Tanzu Application Platform buildpacks respect any Composer-native environment variables set at build-time.
 Thus, it is possible to supply a GitHub token (or any other authentication supported by Composer) through the [native COMPOSER_AUTH environment variable](https://docs.vmware.com/en/VMware-Tanzu-Buildpacks/services/tanzu-buildpacks/GUID-php-php-buildpack.html#set-composer-authentication).